 - TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - NOTE: The procedures for attaching a monitor stand might be different on other models. - 1.
-Position the monitor head facedown on a flat surface covered by protective sheet made of foam or a clean, dry cloth. - 2.
-Insert the stand into the connector on the back of the monitor.
+Position the monitor head facedown in the box or on a flat surface covered by a protective sheet made of foam or a clean, dry cloth. - 2.
+Attach the stand to the connector on the back of the panel (1).